How to throw a miracle fruit party. Miracle fruit alters the way you taste sour and bitter food so they taste incredibly sweet.

 Miracle Berries are a West African fruit with the unusual property of making sour and bitter foods taste sweet.
 It’s unknown exactly how the process works, but an active glycoprotein binds to bitter and sour taste receptors on your tongue, temporarily disabling them.
 This allows you to taste food in a completely different way.
 Lemons taste like lemonaid, blackberries taste like candy, and Guinness tastes like chocolate milk.

 Because the actual berries are extremely perishable, there are a few companies freeze-drying the fruit with some cornstarch and pressing them into tablets, which makes them available to anyone with an Internet connection.
-After ordering them through eBay for about eleven bucks a pack, this dealer got two packs out to me in 3 days.

 Since the miraculin acts on your taste buds, you have to chew up the tablets into a paste and coat your tongue with it for a minute.
 For most people 1/2 a tablet seemed to be about the right amount, but for others it took 2 tablets before they noticed any change.
 We also had one guest for whom it didn’t work at all.

 While it effects anything that tastes sour or bitter (dill pickles and IPA were two of the more unusual things to taste sweet), it obviously tastes best with fruit.
 We had the bar stocked with red wine, white wine, Guinness, Boddingtons, Zyr Vodka, cachaça, Meyer lemons and limes, but no simple syrup.
 While the Meyer Lemon Drops and Caipirinhas would have tasted unpalatabley sour to most people, the tablets made them perfectly sweetened, sugar-free cocktails.